« View All Posts

 This is considered a vented system.

-The problem with this system is the temperature difference between the attic and the rest of the home will cause condensation, which promotes mold and mildew growth.
+The challenge with this system is that temperature differences between the attic and the rest of the home can cause condensation, which promotes mold and mildew growth.
+Maintaining proper vent function and airflow is critical for this system to work effectively.

 Learning More About the Benefits of Spray Foam Insulation